Example Mapping: Making Stories Concrete

 The format is deliberately tight:

 • Keep it short.
-Twenty-five minutes is a good starting point – long enough to explore a story properly, short enough to stay focused.
+Twenty-five minutes.
+Long enough to explore a story properly, short enough to stay focused.
 Set a timer.
 If you haven’t finished, the story is too big or too unclear.
 That’s useful information.

 • Small group.
-At minimum: someone who understands the business (product person or domain expert), someone who’ll build it (developer), and someone who’ll challenge the assumptions (often a tester or QA person, but anyone sceptical will do).
+Someone who understands the business, someone who’ll build it, someone who’ll challenge the assumptions.
 Three to five people is ideal.
-More than that and it becomes a committee meeting.

 • One story at a time.
 Don’t try to batch these.
 One story, one session.